 There are a few ways to explore Uaxactún.
-The first is simply from a day trip from Flores.
+The first is simply on an organized tour from Flores.
 This is very popular as it can be done in one day.

 The third and final way is for budget travelers.
 Head by bus to the town of Uaxactún (get the bus from the Santa Elena bus station) and spend a night at a local hotel.
 A cheap place is Campamento El Chiclero, although basic a room is only 50Q a night.
 Then the next day, head off and explore the ruins.
 You can barter for a guide if you want or just explore at your own pace.